felixwaldbach/a_star_is_rising/README.md

 `./A_Star_Algorithm ./S_001_Daten_Modified.csv startCoordinateX startCoordinateY goalCoordinateX goalCoordinateY` (or other .csv file)

-where 'startCoordinateX' 'startCoordinateY' 'goalCoordinateX' and 'goalCoordinateY' are integer values representing start and goal field in the lab
+where `startCoordinateX` `startCoordinateY` `goalCoordinateX` and `goalCoordinateY` are integer values representing start and goal field in the lab

 Currently only running with a cropped .csv file such as the example file